SAP/commerce-gradle-plugin/docs/Plugin-sap.commerce.build.md

    sparseBootstrap {
       // default is disabled
       enabled = true
-      // list of extensions that are always extracted, default is an empty list alwaysIncluded = [
+      // set of extensions that are always extracted, default is an empty set alwaysIncluded = [
          "yempty",
          "yocc",